|Middler Camp||June 9th - 15th||Rising 7th - 8th Graders||$225|

 **Campers can be dropped off between 3pm & 4pm on the Sunday beginning the camp week.**

-Since its beginning in 1999, we have served more than 200 young people each summer using a staff of 10 to 12 college age counselors.
+Since its beginning in 1999, we have served more than 200 young people each summer using a staff of 10 to 12 college aged counselors.
 In many ways the developmental experiences have as profound an impact on the staff as they do on the campers.
 We seek to make the camp available to all young people without regard to their ability to pay.
-Our camp fee for 2016 is $210 per camper.
+Our camp fee for 2019 is $225 per camper.
 This includes six days and five nights of a residential camp, all meals, program supplies and activity fees.
-The cost to the Center is approximately $350 per camper.
-We rely on contributions from individuals, churches, businesses, civic organizations and grants from foundations to fund the difference between the fee charged and the actual cost.
+The cost to the Center is approximately $450 per camper.
+We rely on contributions from individuals, churches, businesses, civic organizations, and grants from foundations to fund the difference between the fee charged and the actual cost.
 We also offer scholarships to approximately 30% of those who come to camp.

-If you attended summer camp when you were growing up, you probably have fond memories of counselors, activities, challenges and fun, that made it a great experience at the time, but in years later, looking back, have realized just how formative those summers at camp really were.
+If you attended summer camp when you were growing up, you probably have fond memories of counselors, activities, challenges and fun adventures that made it a great experience at the time, but in years later, looking back, you have realized just how formative those summers at camp really were.

 Our programs are for rising fifth through twelfth graders.
 We operate nine camp sessions during the summer.
-In addition to our basic camp activities like hiking, arts and crafts, swimming, campfires, etc., we also have special camps focused on nature and the environment, rock climbing and repelling, community service, backpacking and camping, caving and climbing.
+In addition to our basic camp activities like hiking, arts and crafts, swimming, campfires, etc...
+We also have special camps focused on nature and the environment, rock climbing and rappelling, community service, backpacking and camping, caving and climbing.
 All of these programs offer real challenges in an environment that is safe.

 What does camp look like?
 Check it out!